ryan-mcclue/unsw/gens4015/final-project.md

   * Clifford's vanity meant he was in strong alignment with Space Force's message and so was selected as leader for the Lima project.
     He was the figurehead of Space Force excellence, promoting others to adopt his excessive self assurance in order to succeed
     Even mild-mannered Roy adopts this mindset, as he illegally boards the ship to Neptune, thinking only he can get the job done

+The scientific advancements employed by Space Force in *Ad Astra* produce an emotionally isolating workplace for its employees, challenging what it means to be human.

 2. Emotional Isolation:
   * Roy's complete lack of emotional responses is valued by Space Force, e.g. his pulse never going above 80 is commended.
     Roy's frequent voice-overs, closeup shots and relationship flashbacks further emphasis his emotional anaemia